JakubSzuber/Local-Monuments-Website/README.md

 ```

 ## Docker Swarm Stack

+This way of deploying this app has the most functionalities.
+Most features that are applied to docker-stack.yml are focused on working on the production environment.
+Of course, if you would like to use this application in some way on the production you probably should make some modifications and add some additional stuff depending on your needs (docker-stack.yml implements the most core and basic infrastructure).
+Moreover you can uncomment lines that specify that services can be deployed only on worker nodes.

 > **Note**
 > The Nginx container may restart a few times before it finally becomes stable.
 That's because the WSGI server (which is required for Nginx work) takes some time to start, so you'll just have to wait around one minute